Military of the Islamic State: Troops in Iraq and Syria

 In June 2014, the Islamic State had at least 4,000 fighters in Iraq.
 By September 2014, the CIA estimated that the group had grown to 20,000–31,500 fighters in Iraq and Syria, while the Syrian Observatory for Human Rights (SOHR) put its estimate at around 80,000–100,000 total (up to 50,000 in Syria and 30,000 in Iraq) by August 2014.
 An Iraqi Kurdish leader even estimated in November 2014 that the Islamic State's military had 200,000 fighters.
 The group's rapid growth was partially facilitated by IS forcing other rebel groups to fight for it, as well as conscripting individuals.
-In general, a large part of ISIL's Iraqi and Syrian armies consisted of local militias whose loyalty was generally somewhat dubious.
-These local forces were put under commanders from ISIL's core group, and only those groups who proved themselves trustworthy were provided with better weaponry.
+In general, a large part of IS's Iraqi and Syrian armies consisted of local militias whose loyalty was generally somewhat dubious.
+These local forces were put under commanders from IS's core group, and only those groups who proved themselves trustworthy were provided with better weaponry.
 In 2015, Reuters quoted "jihadist ideologues" as claiming that IS has 40,000 fighters and 60,000 supporters.
 As a result of suffering major defeats from 2017 to 2019, the strength of IS was greatly reduced in the Middle East.
 By 2021, the group was estimated to field about 10,000 fighters in Syria and Iraq, although it still possessed a far greater network of supporters and sympathizers which could potentially enable it to rapidly swell its ranks in the future.

 Ethnically, the Islamic State's military is dominated by Sunni Arabs.
 However, the group also recruited Kurds in Iraq and Syria.
 However, IS became increasingly anti-Kurdish over time, and even began to use anti-Kurdish racism as recruiting tool.